ANZCOR Guidelines

 Summary

 ANZCOR Guideline 12.1 focuses on provision of paediatric basic life support (PBLS) by health professionals responsible for the care of infants and children working in healthcare settings (pre-hospital or hospital).
-It recognises the importance of immediate provision of BLS in the collapsed child while waiting for resuscitative equipment and drugs to arrive, which then allow provision of paediatric advanced life support (PALS) as outlined in ANZCOR guideline 12.2.
+It recognises the importance of immediate provision of BLS in the collapsed child while waiting for resuscitative equipment and drugs to arrive, which then allow provision of paediatric advanced life support (PALS) as outlined in ANZCOR Guideline 12.2.
 This guideline should be read in conjunction with the other paediatric guidelines (ANZCOR Guidelines 12.2 to 12.5) and the general life support guidelines suitable for all age groups and environments (ANZCOR Guidelines 2 to 8).

 To whom does this guideline apply?